Blindeman/bw-scroll-to-top/README.md

 # bw-scroll-to-top
 A JS/jQuery scroll-to-top script (adjusted from the one used in the WP Astra theme) that doesn't intefere with the functioning of :target and which isn't impaired by using CSS scroll-behavior.
+Now using scroll-margin-top to create some space at the top of the scrolled-to section, so they're not hugging the top edge of the screen when scrolled to.

 License: GNU 3.0